withastro/docs/src/pages/en/core-concepts/endpoints.md

 ```

 ## Server Endpoints (API Routes)
+Everything described in the static file endpoints section can also be used in SSR mode: files can export a `get` function which recieves an object with `params` and `request` properties.

-Everything in the previous section can be used in SSR mode, but the endpoints will be built when they are requested.
+But, unlike in `static` mode, when you configure `server` mode, the endpoints will be built when they are requested.
 This unlocks new features that are unavailable at build time, and allows you to build API routes that listen for requests and securely execute code on the server at runtime.

 :::note
 Be sure to [enable SSR](/en/guides/server-side-rendering/#enabling-ssr-in-your-project) before trying these examples.
 :::

-Endpoints can access `params` without exporting `getStaticPaths`, and they can return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object, allowing you to set status codes and headers:
+Server endpoints can access `params` without exporting `getStaticPaths`, and they can return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object, allowing you to set status codes and headers:

 ```js title="src/pages/[id].json.js"
 import { getProduct } from '../db';